Maroka-chan/VPN-Confinement/README.md

 }
 ```

+> [!NOTE]
-> 💡 Access from the default network namespace is done using the VPN network namespace address.\
+> Access from the default network namespace is done using the VPN network namespace address.\
 > `curl 192.168.15.1:9091`

 See all options and their descriptions in the [module file](modules/options.nix).